scylladb/scylladb/docs/cql/time-to-live.rst

 * Notice that setting the TTL on a column using UPDATE or INSERT overrides the default_time_to_live set at the Table level.
 * The TTL is determined by the coordinator node.
 When using TTL, make sure that all the nodes in the cluster have synchronized clocks.
 * When using TTL for a table, consider using the TWCS compaction strategy.
-* Scylla defines TTL on a per column basis, for non-primary key columns.
+* ScyllaDB defines TTL on a per column basis, for non-primary key columns.
 It’s impossible to set the TTL for the entire row after an initial insert; instead, you can reinsert the row (which is actually an upsert).
 * TTL can not be defined for counter columns.
 * To remove the TTL, set it to 0.